kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 did not really scale past a handful of carefully-chosen examples.

 [Neem](/papers/mrdtconverge_jan_25.pdf) (OOPSLA 2025) replaced the axiomatic
-spec with the RA-linearizability framing of Wang et al., with a twist: instead of taking a separate sequential specification as input, Neem treats the operational definition of `do_` itself as the spec.
+spec with RA-linearizability, with one twist: instead of taking a separate sequential specification as input, Neem treats the operational definition of `do_` itself as the spec.
 The merge is correct if the resulting state behaves like some sequential interleaving of